karakulahg/TEffectR/README.md

 # TEffectR: An R package for predicting the effects of transposable elements on gene expression with linear regression model
 This repo is currently under review.
 Citation information will be provided as soon as our work is accepted.
-### What does this package use for?
+### What is this package used for?
 Transposable elements (TEs) are DNA sequences that are able to translocate themselves along a host genome (Biemont & Vieira 2006).
-This R (https://www.r-project.org) package, using linear regression model (LM), was developed for dissecting significant associations between TEs and nearby genes in a given RNA-sequencing (RNA-seq) data set.
+This R (https://www.r-project.org) package was developed for dissecting significant associations between TEs and nearby genes in a given RNA-sequencing (RNA-seq) data set by establishing a linear regression model (LM).
 Our R package, namely TEffectR, makes use of publicly available RepeatMasker TE (http://www.repeatmasker.org) and Ensembl gene annotations (https://www.ensembl.org/index.html) and calculate total unique read counts of TEs from sorted and indexed genome aligned BAM files.
-Then, it predicts the potential influence of TE expression on the transcription of adjacent genes under diverse biological conditions.
+Then, it predicts the associations of TE expressions with the transcription of adjacent genes under diverse biological conditions.
+These associations could be made use of by biologists to understand potential influences of TE expression on the regulation of nearby genes.

 #### What are the dependencies for TEffectR ?
 1. [R](https://www.r-project.org/) version should be version 3.5+
-2. While using r programming we suggest you to use [Rstudio](https://www.rstudio.com/products/rstudio/download/) which is the R statistical computing environment to use and understand functions TEffectR well.
+2. While using r programming, we suggest you to use [Rstudio](https://www.rstudio.com/products/rstudio/download/) which is the R statistical computing environment to use and understand functions TEffectR well.
 3. [Bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html) is required on your local computer.
 4. [devtools](https://cran.r-project.org/web/packages/devtools/readme/README.html) is required to install TEffectR.
 5. TEffectR uses these R packages so you have to install all of them.
-How can you install them eaisly, please visit websites:
+You may visit the following websites to install them easily:
     - [dplyr](https://dplyr.tidyverse.org/)
     - [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html)
     - [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html)